Zhan-Lab-AI/Zhan-Lab-AI.github.io/_pages/about.md

 - 🤖 **Agentic AI for Surgery and Rehab**
   AI systems that analyze and collaborate in clinical actions such as surgical skill tracking and robotic rehabilitation.

+- 🔬 **Agentic AI & Foundation Models for Scientific Discovery and Biomedicine**
+  LLM-based agents and foundation models that plan, reason, and use tools to accelerate hypothesis generation and biomedical discovery.

 ---